-In addition to our curricular themes that each class covers, and integrates within the mission of our temple, six learning pillars characterize our school:
+In addition to our curricular themes that each class covers, and integrates within the mission of our temple, six learning pillars that characterize our Jewish Religious School:

 Inter-generational experiences- We partner with both the Fair Oaks senior living and the Kensington at Sierre Madre to support those who are elderly and need companion.
 We strive to embrace our own older congregants, like our beloved 65 year member Mr. Frazin, and Dr. Shapiro.
 Holocaust survivors often visit our school, both in order to tell their stories of resilience through the Shoah, or as visitors in our school.